Munich S-Bahn: Optimisation (Optimierung)

-The initial design called for second S-Bahn station underneath Orleansplatz at Ostbahnhof with long pedestrian tunnels connecting to the aboveground station serving regional and long-distance trains and current S-Bahn.
-This design received many negative criticism from the public, especially the residents in Haidhausen neighbourhood quarter.
+The initial design called for a second S-Bahn station underneath Orleansplatz at Ostbahnhof with long pedestrian tunnels connecting to the aboveground station serving regional and long-distance trains and current S-Bahn.
+This design received much negative criticism from the public, especially the residents in Haidhausen neighbourhood quarter.
 The residents have grave concern about tunnelling and earth extraction impacting their housing and disrupting their daily lives.
 The new EU directives call for more escape tunnels and rescue access points to be incorporated in the design.
 The forthcoming construction of new U9 subway station at the Hauptbahnhof requires the further tweaking of master build plans (reconstruction of main building and second S-Bahn station).

 On 3 July 2019, Deutsche Bahn announced the new "2.
 Stammstrecke — Die Optimierungen" (Second Trunk Line Optimisation).
 The optimisation project called for second S-Bahn station at Ostbahnhof to be moved from Orleansplatz to the southeastern side of Ostbahnhof platforms along the street, Friedenstraße.
 The entire second S-Bahn station will be underground and connected to the current S-Bahn platforms via staircases, escalators, and lifts.
 The advantages of new location are its close proximity to the entertainment quarter in the southeast, higher capacity flow with more direct access to the aboveground platforms, better connection to Berg am Laim S-Bahn station, and platforms closer to the ground (16 metres deep instead of 40).
 The relocation necessitated realignment and lengthening of S-Bahn tunnels between Marienhof and Ostbahnhof.

 The new EU directive requires the third tunnel for escape and rescue to be constructed between two tunnels and access points to the aboveground be added at every 600 metres.
 The benefit of new design allows quicker passenger evacuation from the tunnels, easier access for the rescue personnel, and simpler access for maintenance crew.

 The State of Bavaria and Munich city council wants the first U9 station to be built at the Hauptbahnhof at the same time as reconstruction of Hauptbahnhof main building and construction of second S-Bahn trunk line.
 The new changes relocate U9 platforms from the west end of regional and long distance platforms to the middle of main Hauptbahnhof building below the ground.
 The relocation places U9 station directly above the second trunk line station in a cross arrangement.
 This improves the passenger flow between two current U-Bahn lines (U4/U5 and U1/U2/U7/U8), one current S-Bahn trunk line, and aboveground level.